pimbrouwers/Donald/README.md

 2. Get value as `option<'a>`
 3. Get value as `Nullable<'a>`

-Assume we have an open `IDataReader` and are currently reading a row, the `IDataRecord`.
+Assume we have an open `IDataReader` and are currently reading a row, the `IDataRecord`:

 ```f#
 rd.GetString "some_field"           // string -> string